LME says up to quarter of its electronic trade comes from Asia

 HONG KONG Up to a quarter of electronic trading volume on the London Metal Exchange (LME) comes from customers in Asia, its chief executive said, indicating the bourse has a robust base for its drive into the region.

-The data shows that the LME, the world's biggest marketplace for industrial metals such as copper and aluminium, has a toehold in the Asian market, but it also still has huge room to grow.
+It is the first time the LME, the world's biggest marketplace for industrial metals such as copper and aluminium, has disclosed the size of electronic trade from Asia and shows that while it has a toehold in the market, it still has huge room to grow.

 "Ten-25 percent on any given day of outright trading on the electronic system comes from Asia," LME Chief Executive Garry Jones said at a conference in Hong Kong, adding that overall electronic trade volumes grew 28 percent last year.